sogars/volume-based_activity_detector/README.md

 ## Visualize the Threat

 The heatmap output offers a high-signal, low-noise visualization that can:
-- Brief executives on user behavior spikes
+- Brief stakeholders on user behavior spikes
 - Highlight internal anomalies
 - Justify access review or monitoring